KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/02.Common-Lectures-Programming-Fundamentals-with-C#/05.Problem-Solving/README.md

 - Test edge cases like single letters, repeated letters, and even/odd-length palindromes

 **Summary:** Structured problem-solving and algorithmic thinking are essential for software development and success in programming exams.

+🎓 _Part of the Programming with C# Track at SoftUni_
+📝 _These lecture notes have been summarized and adapted for use in portfolios, personal projects, and to showcase skills to potential employers._